The Journey of a Cotton Shirt in Today's Global Economy

 As many of you know, I've been away, metaphorically speaking, up to my eyeballs in cotton.
 I'll provide more details at a later point, but I've completed phase one of my freelance project.
 This gives me time to hang out with all of you until the next phase begins.

 In the middle of it all, a friend came to visit and suggested I watch this video series produced by NPR: "Planet Money Makes a T-Shirt—the World behind a Simple Shirt in Five Chapters."
 I know the title suggests something long and drawn-out, but I watched the whole series in under 30 minutes.
 I've gained a new appreciation for ALL our cotton clothing and textiles.
 I suspect that you will, too.

 Of course, at the end, I was left with more questions.
 I'm all for local economies, but the issues surrounding the goods we purchase and where they're manufactured seem more complex than that.
 If you watch the series, you'll understand what I mean.

 Despite the often deplorable working conditions and pay, people around the world depend upon the jobs our global economy provides.
-I’m not suggesting that excessive consumption is desirable or that we should simply carry on with the status quo practice of supporting companies that engage in criminal foreign labor practices.
-I hope by now you know me well enough to assume that I would never support such uncaring philosophies.
+I'm not suggesting that excessive consumption is desirable or that we should simply carry on with the status quo practice of supporting companies that engage in criminal foreign labor practices.
+I hope you know me well enough to assume that I would never support such uncaring philosophies.
 Nor do I support the burden our consumerist economy places on natural resources.

 Also, take note of all those thirsty fossil-fuel machines and ships.
 Eventually, some, or maybe all, could run on renewable energy.
 But that's not happening now, at least not yet.
 But I must emphasize that I haven't looked up the statistics on that.